I Had My First Hair Appointment Post-Quarantine—Here’s What It Was Like

 Am I risking my health for vanity?

 My giddiness at getting my hair done was short-lived once the reality set in that there was no way to social distance unless my stylist morphed into Edward Scissorhands to cut my bangs and color my hair.
 I had a bad feeling in the pit of my stomach and was anxious contemplating the risk of getting sick or just as horrible, unknowingly giving coronavirus to my stylist.
-(The CDC estimates 40 percent of coronavirus transmission happen before people feel sick.)
+(The CDC estimates 40 percent of coronavirus transmission happens before people feel sick.)

 Medical organizations won’t definitively say whether you should get a haircut or not, because one person’s risk isn’t the same as another’s.
 But Dr. Nikita Desai, a pulmonologist at Cleveland Clinic, is reassuring.
 “Getting a long-overdue haircut in a salon practicing social distancing and thorough sanitation between clients is not equivalent to gathering in a group of 100 people indoors in a poorly ventilated building where no one is wearing a mask,” Dr. Desai says.